Compassion, Privilege, and Spiritual Practice

 Many asked questions about how to bring this magic back into our daily lives, and others expressed their fear that it would slip away.
-All of us, I’m sure, sincerely hope that our time in love together will help us to be a little softer, a little more caring, and a little more present and loving in our daily lives.
+All of us, I’m sure, sincerely hope that our time together in love will help us to be a little softer, a little more caring, and a little more present and loving in our daily lives.

 This is my wish also, but that’s not what was on my mind during this retreat.
 Instead, I have been consumed with What do I do about all of this privilege that I enjoy at the expense of others, and how does spiritual practice relate to this?